alinz/mark.js/README.md

 So, let's cut the chase and get into the real exciting stuff.

-Why a brand new Dependency Manager for Javascript?
+Why a brand new Dependency Manager for Javascript and web content?
 --
 I'm not sick and also don't have time to write, duplicate an existing library.
 The whole purpose of this library to solve one or many problem which I faced when I was working with couple of dependency libraries in JavaScript.